How to Create a Drip Feed Campaign on Social Media

 Create your content:

 Now that you know what messages you’d like to convey and when, it’s time to get creative and come up with visual content to hook your audience in.
-Not sure how to do this?
-Find handy guides to creating content or planning a photoshoot on our blog!

 The last step: